-The Better Breathers club is a resource provided by the American Lung Association and makes events and meetings available in several states across America.
+The Better Breathers Club is a resource provided by the American Lung Association and makes events and meetings available in several states across America.
 These clubs are open to anyone dealing with shortness of breath or other breathing challenges, including patients with lung disease.
-In Pittsburgh, call Chrissy Heckman at (412) 563-6500 for more information.
+In Pittsburgh, call (412) 321-4029 for more information.

 Freedom from Smoking Classes